 The Office of the Registrar is responsible for editing and maintaining the accuracy of this publication.
-Comments or inquiries should be addressed to registrar@mtso.edu.
+Comments or inquiries should be addressed to Registrar Lee Richards at lrichards@mtso.edu.

-MTSO Academic Catalog and Student Handbook Publication Date: September 2021 © 2021 MTSO.
+MTSO Academic Catalog and Student Handbook Publication Date: August 2022 © 2022 MTSO.
 All rights reserved.